solar-jsoc/HardBitDecryptor/README.md

 # HardBitDecryptor
 This program allows you to decrypt files encrypted by HardBit ransomware.
-The program was mainly tested for HardBit3 version 3 but it also works for version 2.
+The program was mainly tested for HardBit version 3 but it also works for version 2.

 # How to decrypt
 There are several options for decryption: